 Considering how accessible it is from the UK, I have not visited Guernsey or any of the Channel Islands on my travels.
 I feel a lot of us Brits fall into that category.
 The question I am trying to answer is why?
-Especially having just returned from there and experiencing all Guernsey has to offer.
+Especially having just returned from there and experiencing all the things to do in Guernsey.

 I posted a tweet before my trip that seemed to resonate with a lot of readers.
 I said show me somewhere that is absolutely stunning, has lovely weather, is open to UK fully vaccinated travellers, and is less than one hour by plane from England.
 The answer of course is Guernsey, and it took me just 3 hours on the ferry, with Condor Ferries.